-“For me, this is the drink of choice in my near-native Tucson, when the days are too hot,” says Jay Kuehner, who now lives in the decidedly less sunny Seattle.
+“For me, this is the drink of choice in my near-native Tucson, when the days are too hot,” says Jay Kuehner.
 “On road trips in central California, this drink would come in huge, frosty mugs, garnished with carrots and celery and sometimes shrimp.”
 Kuehner says the Chabela allows for virtually limitless garnish options, including lime, jalapeño pepper, celery and cherry tomatoes.

 1 oz. fresh lime juice

 ¼ oz. chamoy (see note)

 ¼-½ oz. hot sauce (such as Tabasco or Tapatio)

 1 tsp. salt

 1 tsp. cracked black pepper

 Glass: 12-oz. chilled beer glass with salt rim